How Does Salary Packaging Work?

 Am I eligible?

-Any employee can opt to use salary-packaging arrangements as long as their employer is happy with the terms.
+Any employee can opt to salary sacrifice as long as their employer is happy with the terms.
 Check with your organisation to find out what they’re offering for salary packaging.
-For example, it’s common for businesses to offer salary packaging into super, but not all organisations will offer salary-packaged cars.
+For example, it’s common for businesses to allow additional superannuation contributions but not all organisations will offer salary-packaged cars.

 How much could you save?

-Try out our salary packaging calculator to find out how much you could save and how much more spending money you could access each pay.
+Try out our salary packaging calculator to discover how much you could save and how salary sacrificing might impact your pay.

 Before entering a salary package arrangement, make sure you’re aware of the tax implications and rules that apply.
-Take a look at Maxxia’s salary packaging FAQs here for more information.
+We recommend that you obtain independent financial and tax advice prior to entering into a salary packaging arrangement.
+Take a look at Maxxia’s salary packaging FAQs here for general information.

 This website contains general information and doesn't take your personal circumstances into account.
 Seek professional independent advice before making a decision.